BLOOM FACULTY & STAFF

 LEAH SOUDER, Teaching & Learning Coordinator

 With roots in Bloomington-Normal and teaching experience around the world, Leah brings a truly global perspective to Bloom.
-After leading the Sprouts Class fat Bloom or four years, she moved into a new position as Teaching and Learning Coordinator, providing continuity in teacher and classroom support through collaboration and leadership as well as coordinating communication with families related to enrollment.
+After leading the Sprouts Class at Bloom for four years, she moved into a new position as Teaching and Learning Coordinator, providing continuity in teacher and classroom support through collaboration and leadership as well as coordinating communication with families related to enrollment.

 Leah earned a Bachelor’s Degree in Education, cum laude, from Illinois State University.
 She also has an English as a Second Language certification through the American College of Education.
 She started her career in elementary classrooms in Minneapolis, Minn., after which she and her husband began an international sojourn.
 She taught at the North Jakarta (Indonesia) International School, QSI International School (Shenzhen, China), and at the Rabat American School (Morocco).
 A dedicated life-long learner, Leah has developed expertise in English as an Additional Language (EAL), reading and writing workshops, prevention of bullying, visible thinking strategies, supporting students succeeding with dyslexia, project-based learning, and co-teaching practices.